 It’s no secret that California is home to some rather spectacular outdoor scenery and we’re used to having the option of exploring it endlessly.
 While leaving the state is out of the picture under the current order, you can still enjoy the stunning pockets of greenery right here in L.A.
-You’ll even find some festive displays happening at a couple of them to keep your spirits up.
-The sensory experience of wandering through an actual garden is the perfect way to spend the final month of a tumultuous year.
-Just be sure to plan ahead as ticketed time slots are limited.
+The sensory experience of wandering through a botanical garden is the perfect way to break away from the city buzz and rebalance.
+Here are five of our favorites in L.A.:

 Easily one of the most popular gardens in the city, featuring a myriad of colorful blooms to marvel at throughout the seasons.
 It also happens to be one of the best spots to catch a glimpse of the gorgeous fall foliage in L.A. along with the vibrant spring blooms.